14 dead in bus crash involving Saskatchewan junior hockey team

 "Lots of them are waiting for information," said Pastor Jordan Gadsby of the Apostolic Church.
 "Some of the families have gotten information and have gone to be with their kids.
 Some of them are waiting to hear if their kids are alive."

 RCMP Insp.
-Ted Munro said “significant resources” have been deployed to the scene, and that emergency crews are still treating the injured.
-He would not confirm how many people were on the bus.
+Ted Munro said “significant resources” had been deployed to the scene.

 “At this time our primary focus is to treat the injured and get them to the required medical facilities,” Munro said at a press conference Friday night.